Islam in Korea: Goryeo period

 According to local Korean accounts, Muslims arrived to the peninsula in the year 1024 during the Goryeo kingdom.
 A group of some 100 Muslims, including Hasan Raza (Yeollaja), came in September of the 15th year of Hyeonjong of Goryeo and another group of 100 Muslim merchants came the following year.

-Trading relations between the Islamic world and the Korean peninsula continued with the succeeding kingdom of Goryeo through to the 15th century.
+Trade relations between the Islamic world and the Korean peninsula continued in the succeeding kingdom of Goryeo.
 As a result, a number of Muslim traders from the Near East and Central Asia settled down in Korea and established families there.
 Some Muslim Hui people from China also appear to have lived in the Goryeo kingdom.

 With the Mongol armies came the so-called Saengmogin (色目人), this group consisted of Muslims from Central Asia.
 In the Mongol social order, Saengmogin occupied a position just below the Mongols themselves, and exerted a great deal of influence within the Yuan dynasty.

 The first named Muslim of Korean provenance, Ramadan ibn Alauddin, died in 1349.

 Gangnido reflects the geographic knowledge of China during the Mongol Empire when geographical information about Western countries became available via Islamic geographers.

 Small-scale contact with predominantly Muslim peoples continued on and off.
 During the late Goryeo, there were mosques in the capital Kaesong, called Yegung, whose literary meaning is a "ceremonial hall".

 One of those Central Asian immigrants to Korea originally came to Korea as an aide to a Mongol princess who had been sent to marry King Chungnyeol of Goryeo.
 Goryeo documents say that his original name was Samga but, after he decided to make Korea his permanent home, the king bestowed on him the Korean name of Jang Sunnyong.
 Jang married a Korean and became the founding ancestor of the Deoksu Jang clan.
 His clan produced many high officials and respected Confucian scholars over the centuries.
 Twenty-five generations later, around 30,000 Koreans look back to Jang Sunnyong as the grandfather of their clan: the Jang clan, with its seat at Toksu village.

 The same is true of the descendants of another Central Asian who settled down in Korea.
 A Central Asian named Seol Son fled to Korea when the Red Turban Rebellion erupted near the end of the Mongol's Yuan dynasty.
 He, too, married a Korean, originating a lineage called the Gyeongju Seol that claims at least 2,000 members in Korea.